 Calculate the sample mean of CFUs per gram of dry soil for each of the soils.

-Isolation of Pure Cultures.
+Isolation of Pure Cultures

-Select 5 individual bacterial colonies from any of the plates.
+Select at least 5 individual bacterial colonies from any of the plates.
+More colonies can be selected if there is particular interest in the soil.
 Use a high dilution plate, as it tends to have pure colonies that are separated well.
 Choose only colonies that are well-separated from neighboring colonies and look morphologically distinct from each other.
 Include an actinomycete as one of the colonies.

 Sterilize the loop by dipping it in alcohol and flaming it.